ChatGame/Tug/README.md

-# An Android library for downloading files.
+# An Android library for downloading files

 ## Features:
 * Support add, pause, resume and delete of download task.